AstroCorp/ComfyUI-Updater/README.md

 Script to update ComfyUI portable on Windows and migrate desired directories from previous version.

+> [!WARNING]
-> **Warning:** This is a personal script.
+> This is a personal script.
 If you need to modify it, feel free to create a fork and adapt it to your needs.

 ## Requirements